Mission, Commitments, and Purposes

 To be faithful to Christ we must affirm/proclaim truth and denounce error, compelled by earnest love for God, for saints, and for lost sinners.
 Such is the biblical pattern for the prophet—to teach the Word and to expose the error of worldly ways.
 Like our Lord Jesus Christ, we strive to enter boldly in Jesus’ name and authority into territory where the evil one still has illegitimate strongholds (2 Cor 10:4) in the land that is Jesus’ rightful inheritance (Psa 2:8; 22:27-28; 24:1; 72:8; Matt 28:18).
 We do this by prayerfully and actively confronting unseen spiritual forces of darkness and wickedness in the heavenly places (Eph 6:10-12ff), as well as the idols of men’s hearts, striving with the aid of the Spirit to be “casting down arguments and every high thing that exalts itself against the knowledge of God, bringing every thought into captivity to the obedience of Christ” (2 Cor 10:5).
 Our passionate desire is to proclaim the salvation and kingdom of God in word and deed, and to see our culture conquered by King Jesus in true righteousness and obedience of faith, God’s kingdom come and His will being done on earth as it is in heaven.

 - Engaging Hearts:

-God is not fully glorified i us until our lives are fully engaged.
+God is not fully glorified in us until our lives are fully engaged.
 Biblical Christianity should be a heart-engaging reality evidenced by worship.
-Our desire is to have deep delight in the Triune God through vital God-centered worship that is consistently Biblical, empowered by the Spirit, and celebrates the pre-eminence and supremacy of Christ with joy, freedom, and awe.
+Our desire is to have deep delight in the Triune God through vital God-centered worship “in spirit and in truth” (John 4:24), that is, worship that is consistently Biblical, empowered by the Spirit, and celebrates the pre-eminence and supremacy of Christ with joy, freedom, and awe.